mmistakes/made-mistakes-jekyll/_posts/2013-05-04-yoda-luke-skywalker-portrait.md

 - iPad art
 ---

-May the 4th be with you!
+Luke Skywalker training with Jedi Master Yoda down in Nilbog, I mean the Dagoba system. *May the 4th be with you!*

 {% include paperfaces-boilerplate.html %}